FOMO-GOBBLE/fomo3d-docs/pages/getting-started/why-solfun.md

 # Why SOLFUN?

+- **Novel Fee Distribution**: Unique reward system that benefits early depositors and long-term holders.
-- Flat-rate fee system, whereas other DEX's charge a percentage fee.
+- **Flat-rate fee system**: Whereas other DEX's charge a percentage fee.
 This makes SOLFUN the cheapest swaps on Solana.
-- Unique revenue share model, where holders of $SOLFUN, $INFO and Mages NFTs receive a share of the fees generated.
+- **Unique revenue share model**: Holders of $SOLFUN, $INFO and Mages NFTs receive 95% share of the fees generated.
-- Memecoin launchpad where where tokens are auto-bonded and launched on the DEX shortly after.
+- **Memecoin launchpad**: Where where tokens are auto-bonded and launched on the DEX shortly after.

 ![SOLFUN Revenue Share Model](/assets/solfun-revshare.png)